syncfusion-content/windowsforms-docs/WindowsForms/gradientpanelext/Getting-Started.md

 Refer to the [control dependencies](https://help.syncfusion.com/windowsforms/control-dependencies#gradientpanelext) section to get the list of assemblies or NuGet package details that need to be added as reference to use the control in any application.

-[Click here](https://help.syncfusion.com/windowsforms/nuget-packages) to find more details on how to install NuGet packages in a Windows Forms application.
+[Click here](https://help.syncfusion.com/windowsforms/visual-studio-integration/nuget-packages) to find more details on how to install NuGet packages in a Windows Forms application.

-## Adding the GradientPanelExt via designer
+## Adding the GradientPanelExt control via designer

-The following steps describe how to create the **GradientPanelExt** control via the designer:
+The following steps describe how to create the **GradientPanelExt** control via the designer.

 1) Create a new Windows Forms application in Visual Studio.